ga67vib/Algorithms-For-Stochastic-Games/README.md

 - Remove the comments that are marked with "CPLEX-RELATED" in the file SMGPolyProgSolverGurobi.java in prism-games-3.0.beta-src/prism/src/explicit
   - Exchange the `throwCplexError()`-calls in the file by the method `solveQPCplex()`
-- If you have already built PRISM, you will have to use `make clean && make` in prism-games-3.0.beta-src/prism Once you have followed through these steps the following command should compute work without errors in the prism-games-3.0.beta-src/prism folder:<br/>
+- If you have already built PRISM, you will have to use `make clean && make` in prism-games-3.0.beta-src/prism Once you have followed these steps, the following command should work without errors in the prism-games-3.0.beta-src/prism folder:<br/>
 `./bin/prism ../../case_studies/BigMec.prism ../../case_studies/BigMec.props -const N=1 -qp -smg_opts 3`

 ### Using higher order programming
-To be able to use higher order programming, you will require an AMPL license.
+To be able to use higher order programming, you require an AMPL license.
 We use AMPL to formulate the stochastic game as a nonlinear program and Minos to compute the optimal solution.
 To obtain a license, check out the following website:<br/>
 https://ampl.com/products/ampl/ampl-for-research/<br/>
 AMPL provides a free 30-day trail-license and a student license.
 Once you have obtained the license, put it into prism-games-3.0.beta-src/prism.
 In this folder you should be able to get information about your license with:<br/>
 `./ampl -v`<br/>
 Note that we expect you to use prism for AMPL from either the prism-games-3.0.beta-src/prism folder (via `./bin/prism`) or from the scripts-folder using for example the run_benchmarks.py script.
-Otherwise you may encounter difficulties since the program won't be able to find it's path to the AMPL executable.
+Otherwise you may encounter difficulties since the program won't be able to find its path to the AMPL executable.

 ## Running the code

-You can either use the script scripts/run_benchmarks.py to perform multiple (or all) experiments at once, see scripts/README for more details.
+You can either use the script scripts/run_benchmarks.py to perform multiple (or all) experiments at once, see scripts/README.md for more details.
-Or you can directly execute PRISM from command line.
+Or you can directly execute PRISM from the command line.
 The necessary switches are -ii for BVI, -qp for mathematical programming and -politer for strategy iteration.
 The switch -smg_opts can be used to select the optimizations.
 Refer to the runscript to see which number corresponds to which combination of optimizations.

 ## Looking at the code